 Taal is the smallest volcano in the world, it’s just 311 meters tall.
 It is also one of the most dangerous active volcanoes.
-Only a short distance from Manila (55 kilometers), the Taal Volcano has erupted 30 times since the 16th century, killing over 5,000 people.
+Only a short distance from Manila (55 kilometres), the Taal Volcano has erupted 30 times since the 16th century, killing over 5,000 people.
 Volcano Island, an island near the middle of Taal Lake is where the eruptions have taken place.
 The Taal Caldera, formed by prehistoric eruptions thousands of years ago, is partially filled by the lake.
-The view of the lake and island from the Tagaytay Ridge, is one of the most attractive in the Philippines.
+The view of the lake and island from the Tagaytay Ridge is one of the most attractive in the Philippines.

 Taal has an island within a lake, that is on an island within a lake, that is on an island within the sea.

 Vulcan Point Island is within Main Crater Lake, which is on Volcano Island, which is within Taal Lake, which is on the main Philippine Island Luzon, which is within the western Pacific Ocean.

 The last eruption of the volcano was in 1977.
-It has shown some signs of activity since 1991, with some strong seismic activity and ground fracturing events.
+It has recently shown some signs of activity and there has been some strong seismic activity and ground fracturing events.
 Also, mud geysers and some small mud pots have formed on parts of the island.
 The Philippine Institute of Volcanology and Seismology regularly issues notices and warnings about current activity at Taal, including ongoing seismic reports.
 Despite the potential danger, hundreds of tourists climb Taal every day.

 Located about 60 kilometres south of Manila, Tagaytay is a popular holiday town.
 It is full of green spaces and very popular with the residents of Manila.
 The climate is cooler here as it’s 600m above sea level and the air much fresher.

 The city is laid out along the ridge overlooking Lake Taal.
 It is most famous for being a giant platform for viewing the lake and volcano.
 All along the main ridge road are lots of restaurants all offering stunning views of the lake, several hundred metres below.
 If you are looking for the best view of the volcano and the lake the viewing gallery at the Taal Vista Hotel is worth visiting.